 Prior to any ground-disturbing activity adjacent to or within snake and frog suitable habitat, including artificial features such as culverts and constructed basins, the contractor, under the direction of the Designated Biologist, will install temporary WEF along the boundary of the work area consistent with CM-GEN-13.
 WEF must be installed for a 2-week period prior to the initiation of ground-disturbing activity and trenched into the soil at least 6 inches deep, with the soil compacted against both sides of the fence for its entire length to prevent snakes and frogs from passing under the fence.
 The WEF must have exit funnels every 200 feet.
-Cover boards will be provided along the inside and outside of the fence will be trimmed if they provide climbing opportunities.
+Cover boards will be provided along the inside and outside of the WEF to provide shade and refugia from predators.
+Shrubs within 5 feet of the outside of the fence will be trimmed if they provide climbing opportunities.
 The fence will be secured to metal posts and/or wooden stakes to ensure it remains upright and does not fall over.
 Posts/stakes will be placed on the inside of the fence to prevent climbing (Service 2015).